indie-mirror/indienet-docs/content/site/_index.en.md

   * __Web Site:__ apart from the above two qualifications, an FPWS is a regular web site.
 It is build using web technologies and experienced through a standard web browsers.
 Indie site functionality can also be experienced via native apps in the future that use its REST And WebSocket APIs.

+__May 2018, update:__ While Indie site requires a server component for findability and availability (two areas in which strictly p2p apps struggle), it will eschew the standard client/server model in favour of a peer-to-peer approach using an “offline first” approach to its web client and a replicated datastore.
+We are currently researching various conflict-free/commutative replicated data types/algorithms.
+Work on this is currently taking place on the [Spikes](/other/spikes/) section.

 ## Sections

 {{% children %}}